-Every so often Game-Rave.com takes a step outside the variants and long boxes to explore games that never made it to public hands, or at least in American gamers hands.
+Every so often Game-Rave.com takes a step outside the variants and long boxes to explore games that never made it to public hands, or at least in American gamers’ hands.
 Join in as Game-Rave explores legends and tales never told.

 If there was ever a game that had a true poker face, this is it.
-Deuce, a game that started out under Midway and Point of View, was about a young playing card named Deuce, who lived in the Card Kingdom.
+Deuce, a game that started under Midway and Point of View, was about a young playing card named Deuce, who lived in the Card Kingdom.
 Deuce himself is the Two of Hearts (Two Hearts?
-He’s a Time Lord?), and in this magical land you are off to save the Royal Flush from the diabolical scheming of Jack of Spades.
+He’s a Time Lord?), and in this magical land, you are off to save the Royal Flush from the diabolical scheming of Jack of Spades.

 Level Playing Field

-The level design is hard to judge due to the game’s incompleteness, but what I was able to traverse and peek around in, it would have been really, really nice.
+The level design is hard to judge due to the game’s incompleteness, but what I was able to traverse and peek around in, it would have been nice.
 Most areas are small, manageable locales with obvious cues as to where to go and what to do.
 Some rooms are dedicated to simple jumping routines, while others would have you item hunting.
 About 1/4th of the beta is playable with interactive characters and elements, while the rest were simply set pieces that were in concept, rough alpha, or in dire need of being finished.
-Some levels were just merely missing a few textures, where others were devoid of any detail at all – just simple place-holder graphics with arrow notations.
-Locations had really nice variations to them, with a Church, villages, swamps, castles, arenas, and a forest or two for good measure.
+Some levels were just merely missing a few textures, whereas others were devoid of any detail at all – just simple place-holder graphics with arrow notations.
+Locations had nice variations to them, with a Church, villages, swamps, castles, arenas, and a forest or two for good measure.

 Deuce was a game that truly should have been given a chance at life.
-It had just the right balance of charm, inspiration, originality, and game play going for it.
+It had just the right balance of charm, inspiration, originality, and gameplay going for it.

 Sadly, it just wasn’t in the cards.